wp-plugins/pdf24-post-to-pdf/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress admin area
 1. Configure the plugin in wordpress admin area Settings->PDF24 Plugin

 By default the PDF plugin is configured to display a small PDF box below each article.
-You can change that in settings.
+You can change that in the settings.
 The PDF plugin can display boxes above or below each article, in the sidebar, on top or bottom of each page or you can place a PDF link everywhere in your blog.
 To enable or disable some of these boxes simply change the plugin settings.

 If you want to use the PDF sidebar widget you have to enable the sidebar plugin.
 Then open the widget section and put the widget into the sidebar.

-If you want to use the PDF top/bottom box or the link plugin you have to insert some peace of code into a template file where the box or the link shall appear.
+If you want to use the PDF top/bottom box or the link plugin then you have to insert some peace of code into a template file where the box or the link shall appear.

 Insert the following code into the theme file `header.php` or `footer.php`, where the top/bottom PDF bar shall be shown.